Guide to Buying and Leasing Property in Thailand

 The Financial Logic of a Leasehold

-When you also consider the year-on-year increases in rental rates, this benefits both the individual who plans to rent out their villa (steadily increasing income), as well as the person who is coming to Phuket to live, but not to buy (no need to pay those steadily increasing rental rates).
+When you also consider the year-on-year increases in rental rates, this also benefits the individual who plans to rent out their villa, as they will see steadily increasing income.
 In the next 15-20 years, the rental rates on a luxury villa could easily be double, if not treble what they are today.

-When you also consider that the cost to register a leasehold is only 1.1%, all of this makes a pretty clear financial case for leasehold villas.
+When you further consider that the cost to register a leasehold is only 1.1%, the financial logic for leasehold villas becomes even clearer.

 Other Types of Leasehold Property

 The most popular types of property to access on a leasehold basis are by far villas and houses (discussed above), but some long-term residents (and even investors) are also interested in condominiums and apartments.
 These have a lower price tag than villas, making them available to more potential lessees.

 Because the allocation of foreign freehold units is less than half of the total available in any given condominium complex, sometimes leasehold units are put forward as a viable alternative.